Everything You Need to Know Before Buying a PlayStation Vita

 PS Vita is designed as a single person’s handheld and isn’t meant to be shared.
 It only allows for one PlayStation Network account, and only the owner of that account can acquire game trophies.
 If you want your Vita to be a family system, Sony suggests buying separate memory cards for mom, dad and the kids.
 But the hefty price tag attached to those memory cards might make sharing a lot less appealing.

-Keep these tips in mind before you head out to buy your PlayStation Vita.
+Keep these tips in mind before you head out to buy your PS Vita Console.
 That way, you can enjoy all the excitement of buying a new gaming device, without the stress of discovering that you can’t actually play it.
 Happy shopping!